 Combine a ¼ cup of pesto with a splash more olive oil and some lemon juice—add chicken breast or thighs and marinate for up to 4 hours.
 Grill or roast as desired.

-Use pesto as a spread on grilled cheese and sandwiches.
+Use pesto as a spread on grilled cheese.

 - Pesto Aioli